jeremytammik/tbc/a/1922_multiversion.md

 add #thebuildingcoder

-Working mobile again, lots of options to implement multi-version add-ins and examples showing how to store DLL dependencies in your add-in resources with the #RevitAPI add-in #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon https://autode.sk/multiversion
+Working mobile again, lots of options to implement multi-version add-ins and examples showing how to store DLL dependencies in your add-in resources with the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon https://autode.sk/multiversion

 Lots of options to implement multi-version add-ins and examples showing how to store DLL dependencies in your add-in resources
 &ndash; Migration assistant rocks